Azure/azure-openapi-validator/docs/rules.md

 Please refer to [patch-in-operation-name.md](./patch-in-operation-name.md) for details.

+### PatchPropertiesCorrespondToPutProperties

+Validates that each patch request body contains properties present in the corresponding put request body, and must contain at least one property.

+Please refer to [patch-properties-correspond-to-put-properties.md](./patch-properties-correspond-to-put-properties.md) for details.

 ### PatchResponseCode

 Synchronous PATCH must have 200 return code and LRO PATCH must have 200 and 202 return codes.